 We've also included a section on different bet types (each-way, place and multiple (Yankee, Lucky 15 etc)

+Decimal odds are the favoured method of displaying odds on betting exchanges such as betfair.
 With decimal odds, things are simpler as the figure quoted is the payout per unit staked.
-For example, for a £100 bet at Betfair,
+For example, for a £100 bet at betfair,

 7.0 pays out £700 (7.0 x £100 staked)